proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ## Using Yew directly.

-I started by writing small test apps like [7GUIs](https://eugenkiss.github.io/7guis/), and this worked quit well.
+I started by writing small test apps like [7GUIs](https://eugenkiss.github.io/7guis/), and this worked quite well.
 Turns out that you can easily translate a [React](https://reactjs.org) application into a Yew functional component.
 So far so good.

 Things got worse when I started to rebuild the backup server GUI.
-It uses countless of complex UI elements like:
+It uses countless complex UI elements like:

 - Data Tables with virtual scroll, sorting, filtering and more ...
 - Operating system like menus.